 Research also shows that regular green tea consumption can increase endurance levels by up to 24% which is great news because it means that exercise can be sustained for longer without fatigue setting in.
 More exercise equals increased metabolism and lean muscle mass which is important as we age.

-What sets green tea apart from black tea in the health stakes are its higher levels of polyphenols, a type of antioxidant (see Credit in your health bank).
+What sets green tea apart from black tea in the health stakes are its higher levels of polyphenols, a type of antioxidant.
 These have been proven to improve dental and oral health, boost immunity, reduce the risk of developing type 2 diabetes, and have a beneficial influence on gut bacteria.